m-mcgowan/spark-flashee-eeprom/README.md

 - 3 different types of eeprom emulations providing speed/erase cycle tradeoff.
 - Wear levelling and page allocation on demand for increased endurance
 - Circular buffers for logs, temporary data etc.
+- Stream access to the storage for convenient read and write of multiple values.

 Getting Started
 ===============